Zinc Oxide Uses: Medicinal Creams, Calamine Lotion, and Sunscreen

 Nanoparticles in sunscreens don't appear to penetrate our bodies beyond the outer layer of skin.
 This layer is called the stratum corneum and is made of dead cells.
 However, the claim that nanoparticles on the skin never enter the body is somewhat controversial because not all skin is healthy.
 The skin's barrier function may be damaged in sunburned areas or in areas injured by insect bites and stings, shaving cuts, and other wounds.
 This damage may allow nanoparticles to pass through the skin.

 Some people are concerned about nanoparticles entering the body because a chemical's properties and behavior often change when its particles are reduced to a nano size.
 The chemical's behavior may be safe and predictable when it's in its normal form but unsafe and unpredictable when it's in its nano form.
-The evidence obtained so far indicates that zinc oxide nanoparticles on the skin are likely safe, however.
+The evidence obtained so far indicates that zinc oxide nanoparticles on the skin are likely safe, however, especially when the skin is undamaged.

 Zinc Oxide Nanoparticles